-The Over-the-Counter service is available Monday-Friday from 9 a.m. – Noon.
+Over-the-Counter (OTC) Plan Review is available Monday-Friday from 8 a.m. – Noon.
 One project per day per applicant will be accepted.
 The OTC plan review process is limited to basement finishes and simple residential interior remodels.

 - Building permit application.
-If contractors are being used they shall be listed on your application at the time of submittal.
+If contractors are being used they shall be listed on your application at the time of submittal (Home Owner Agreement Form).

 - Construction documents.
-One set of scaled (¼” = 1’) construction plans on white paper in blue or black ink.
+One set of scaled (¼” = 1’) construction plans on white paper in blue or black ink (two sets if submitting for Over the Counter Plan Review).
 Plans shall include:

 - All rooms shall be labeled as to their intended use and shall include dimensions, location of plumbing fixtures, location and size of all existing and new windows and doors.

 - Label all egress windows and window wells.

 - Locations of the furnace, water heater, and stairs.

 - Location of smoke alarm(s).

 - Homes with automatic fire suppression systems (sprinklers) require written approval from the fire district for the basement sprinkler system design.

 - If your home is served by a septic system, an approval letter from Tri-County Health Department is required if you are adding bedroom(s) in the basement.